cnobile2012/Python-TFT/README.rst

      -D, --debug          Run in debug mode.
      -N, --noop           Run as if creating, but do nothing.

-So building a package for MicroPython would look like this.
+Building a package for MicroPython would look similar to the following.
+The package will build for the *ILI9225* chip the curses screen will appear for choosing fonts and all doc strings, comments, and extra linefeeds will be removed to save space on the MCU.

 .. code-block:: console

    $ ./scripts/create_packages.py -m2fs

-You will be confronted by a curses terminal screen.
+You will be confronted by a curses terminal screen if you use the *-f* option.
 The mouse will work in the terminal.
+Without the *-f* option no fonts will be included in your package.

  1. Click the left mouse button or press the Enter key on the *Choose Font(s)* button.
 This will let the mouse work in the left window.
 The mouse wheel